 Try not to live a life filled to the brim with concrete plans and distractions.
 Work hard, but be flexible.
 Spontaneity has proven to be a key ingredient in my happiness.
 Some of the best moments in life happen unplanned.

-Do not be afraid to let go, relax, take a deep breath, and love what is, right now in this moment.
-Do not be afraid to accept yourself, others, situations, circumstances, and events as they occur.
+Don’t be afraid to let go, relax, take a deep breath, and love what is, right now in this moment.
+Don’t be afraid to accept yourself, others, situations, circumstances, and events as they occur.
 Trust that this moment is as it should be, for the whole universe is as it should be.
 There is no other way.

 Read part 2 of this series, which covers the next seven laws of happiness.